Ate329/ESPGIF_SSD1306/README.md

 # ESPGIF_SSD1306
 This repository is modified based on ESPGIF by shraiwi.
-It can display GIF for ESP8266 with SSD1306 screen.
+It can display GIF for ESP8266 with SSD1306 OLED screen.

 # Introduction